Monday, December 23, 2024

 Drought conditions are taking a toll on the Garden State’s farms, slowing planting, harming pastures and forcing new expense for livestock feed.
 With Thanksgiving around the corner, the state’s cranberry farms are being hit especially hard.
 Farmers made it through much of this season, but low water levels threaten the long-term health of vines.

 The state had been in a drought watch since Oct.
-12. The move to the drought warning designation not only signifies that conditions have worsened, it also gives the state Department of Environmental Protection a formal process for working with water system suppliers in impacted regions to balance water use and conservation.
+12. The move to the drought warning designation not only signifies that conditions have worsened, it also gives the state Department of Environmental Protection a formal process for working with water system suppliers in impacted regions.

 The state intensified its call for the public to conserve water, urging an end to lawn irrigation.
 It recommends use of commercial car washes that recycle water, necessary upgrades to home bathroom fixtures and attention to leaky faucets and pipes.